nqpz/supermarket/ideas.md

 This is a small random element to get you introduced to the large world within the supermarket (so many items!).

+## At supermarket

+### Miscellaneous

+The cashier can just ignore the customers while on their phone, but usually customers will interrupt the cashier when this happens after a while, but you'll just be on your phone indefinitely because you don't want to interact with them.

+First play through as you, with very limited options (un-pickable options visible).
+Then have the option of playing as any one of the other customers or employees.

+But the goal shouldn't be for you to learn other people's behavious.
+They should adapt to you, not the other way around.

+So when playing as the other characters, maybe a goal could be to make them leave you alone.

+But the game should still allow for interactivities that don't aim for this.